XiaoMi/mace/docs/user_guide/advanced_usage.rst

           for the SOC.

     * **4. Deployment**
-        * Change the names of files generated above for not collision and push them to **your own device' directory**.
+        * Change the names of files generated above for not collision and push them to **your own device's directory**.
-        * Usage like the previous procedure, blow list the key steps different.
+        * Use like the previous procedure, below lists the key steps differently.

         .. code:: cpp